ponyfoo/articles/2017/08-02--investigating-performance-object-prototype-to-string-es2015/introduction.markdown

 Object.prototype.toString.call(new A);  // "[object A]"
 ```

-This requires that the implementation of `Object.prototype.toString()` for ES2015 and later now converts its **_this_** *value* into an object first via the abstract operation [ToObject](https://tc39.github.io/ecma262/#sec-toobject) and then look for `Symbol.toStringTag` on the resulting object and in its prototype chain.
+This requires that the implementation of `Object.prototype.toString()` for ES2015 and later now converts its **_this_** *value* into an object first via the abstract operation [ToObject](https://tc39.github.io/ecma262/#sec-toobject) and then looks for `Symbol.toStringTag` on the resulting object and in its prototype chain.
 The [relevant part](https://tc39.github.io/ecma262/#sec-object.prototype.tostring) of the language specification looks like this:

 ![Object.prototype.toString ()][1]